-which are obtained by our Theorem \ref{thm3} \item[(iii)] Since in \cite{MLST09} the authors were allowed $d$ to be square, they had also failed to determine $(d, x,y,n)=(25, 99,17,3)$.
-Although it is out the assumptions of Theorem \ref{thm3}, we obtain this solution from our theorem. \item[(iv)] For $(m,n)=(0,3)$, \eqref{eqd} has infinitely many positive integer solutions $(d,x,y)$, which are given by where $u\geq 1$ is an odd integer.
+which are obtained by our Theorem \ref{thm3}. \item[(iii)] Since in \cite{MLST09} the authors were allowed $d$ to be square, they failed to determine $(d, x,y,n)=(25, 99,17,3)$.
+Although it is out of the assumptions of Theorem \ref{thm3}, we obtain this solution from our theorem. \item[(iv)] For $(m,n)=(0,3)$, the positive integer solutions of \eqref{eqd} are given by where $u\geq 1$ is an odd integer.
 It is noted that each fixed $d$ gives at most one positive integer solution $(x,y)$. \item[(v)] From Theorem \ref{thm3}, we see that $x^2+d=2y^6$ has an infinite family of positive integer solutions, corresponding to the solutions of the negative Pell equation $y^2-2u^2=-1$.
 More precisely, these solutions are given by

 where $(u_t, y_t)=(2y_{t-1}+3u_{t-1}, 3y_{t-1}+4u_{t-1})$ with $t\geq 0$ an integer and $(u_0,y_0)=(1,1)$. \end{itemize}